 The good news is that it’s easy to find out if you’re eligible for T-Mobile internet.
 Just head on over to the T-Mobile website and enter your home address.
 They’ll tell you in a jiffy if there’s coverage in your area.

 On the hunt for a senior phone plan to go with your home internet?
-You're in luck!
+You’re in luck!
 T-Mobile offers an internet and phone bundle.
-Add any T-Mobile 55+ package to your T-Mobile Home Internet plan to knock $10 per month off your internet bill.
-T-Mobile's 55+ plans start at $40 per month for one line or $55 per month for two lines.
-All three of T-Mobile's senior phone plans come with unlimited talk, text, and data, along with lots of other great perks.
-If you're interested in learning more about T-Mobile cell phone plans for seniors, head to our T-Mobile review.
+Add any T-Mobile 55+ package to your T-Mobile Home Internet plan to decrease the cost of your internet bill.
+You’ll save $10 per month with a Go5G 55 or Essentials 55 plan, and you can save $20 if you opt for the Go5G Plus plan.
+T-Mobile’s 55+ plans start at $45 per month for one line or $55 per month for two lines.
+All three of T-Mobile’s senior phone plans come with unlimited talk, text, and data, along with lots of other great perks.
+If you’re interested in learning more about T-Mobile cell phone plans for seniors, head to our T-Mobile review.

 Pro Tip: T-Mobile’s Gateway device isn’t like a traditional broadband router.
 For the best household coverage, you’ll need to find a place in the house with a strong T-Mobile signal — usually on an upper floor and near a window with an electricity outlet nearby.

 If you don’t need hundreds of channels, and your idea of a perfect Saturday night is popcorn and Netflix, signing up for a T-Mobile plan makes more sense, especially if you aren’t a heavy internet user.
 For $60 and change — a standard-definition Netflix subscription will run you about $10 per month — you’re good to go.